 And finally, if you ever have a hope of mastering rolling Jiu-Jitsu attacks make sure you drill them.
 If you need to drill basic BJJ moves 10 000 times, you’ll need to double that for rolling attacks.
 So get to work!

 Rolling Jiu-Jitsu Attacks

 Rolling Jiu-Jitsu attacks are actually nothing any.
-They’re jsut another means to an end in BJJ.
+They’re just another means to an end in BJJ.
 The roll itself does not do anything but get you into an improved position.
 You could even go as far as looking at it as just a step or hand placement that opens up more opportunities.
 The thing to remember is that you need to start from a position of stability and control.
 You also want to end up in a position of even better control and/or stability.
-If you manage to slap on a submission while you’re rolling, good for you.
+If you manage to slap on submission while you’re rolling, good for you.

-In order to make things easier for everyone looking into rolling Jiu-Jitsu attacks, we focus on “just” four of them. yes, “just four” attacks but each one as secure as reliable as the rear naked choke is.
+In order to make things easier for everyone looking into rolling Jiu-Jitsu attacks, we focus on “just” four of them. yes, “just four” attacks but each one as secure as reliable as the Rear Naked Choke is.

 As interesting as rolling Jiu-Jitsu attacks are, make sure you master the basics first.
 Kurt Osiander is a great coach to teach you the basics in an unorthodox way.
 His “Fundamentals Of A Jiu-Jitsu Renegade” DVD instructional is full of great moves that are as attractive as rolling attacks, but way simpler to master.

 If there was ever a rolling BJJ attack that you could call “classic” it is the Kimura.
 This one is the most recognizable rolling attack from the top. the thing with the trolling Kimura is that it offers a lot more than just a Kimura position.